eventual

 Criteria

 Applications to the Meiss/Mellon Author’s Book Award will be considered only for book-length, scholarly manuscripts in the history of art, visual studies, and related subjects that are currently under contract with a publisher.
 Awards are made solely in support of image acquisition rather than production, such as for reimbursement of costs for the reproduction and licensing of images in print and digital formats.
-Applications are judged within the following parameters: (1) support will be for emerging scholars who have been awarded a PhD within the last six years (assistant professors in the tenure track, postdoctoral scholars, and early-career independent scholars); (2) funds are for reimbursement or anticipated expenses for rights and reproductions; and (3) books must be under contract with a publisher.
+Applications are judged within the following parameters: (1) awards will be made to support a scholar's first publication; (2) funds are for reimbursement or anticipated expenses for rights and reproductions (an author need not have purchased image reproduction rights at the time of application, but should have determined the total cost of all image acquisitions); and (3) books must be under contract with a publisher.
 Additional criteria for making awards include: contribution or importance to the field; significance and clarity of argument in submitted abstract and text sample; use of illustrations; depth of research and completeness of bibliography; and clarity of writing.
 Excellence within these criteria is the guiding principal for determining awards, however, an author will not receive an award without demonstration of image-acquisition costs.

 Eligibility